 “We want our customers to be fully prepared in advance of the test period that commences 3 months out from the first go live date, including a comprehensive test and training platform.
 APRA expects quality from the outset, and we expect to deliver to these quality expectations.”

-Cortell; has recently completed another successful deployment of CoreBIS and the TM1 Business Analytics Solution, into the Superannuation industry and remains focused on both the Superannuation and the ADI/RFC industries, as these wholesale changes are imposed on the ADI market constituents.
+Cortell; having recently completed our first successful deployment into the Superannuation industry, will remained focus on both the Superannuation industry and the ADI/RFC space as these wholesale changes are imposed on the ADI market constituents.

-CoreBIS is an industry recognised regulatory reporting product solution.
+CoreBIS is an industry recognised regulatory reporting solution.
 It provides reporting entities governance and control over their reporting.
 This is achieved through many product features, including providing business users drill through analytical capabilities, adjustment capabilities, commentary capture, data mapping controls, workflow management, management dashboards and reporting, and submission capabilities to the regulators, providing a seamless and efficient solution to the problems organisations face.
+Find out more information on CoreBIS here